poiu1892/ala_frontend/README.md

 ## Application translation

-Olympus uses [linguijs](https://github.com/lingui/js-lingui) to manage translation.
+APEBANK uses [linguijs](https://github.com/lingui/js-lingui) to manage translation.

 The language files are located in a submodule deployed in `src/locales/translations`.
-This submodule points to the [olympus translation repository](https://github.com/AlaDAO/olympus-translations)
+This submodule points to the [APEBANK translation repository](https://github.com/AlaDAO/APEBANK-translations)

 In order to mark text for translation you can use: